-LMICs face a severe shortage of skilled health care providers.
+LMICs face a severe shortage of skilled healthcare providers.
 The global workforce crisis is especially pronounced in the fields of surgery and anesthesia.
-In their analysis of surgical care provided at the hospitals in Pwani, Tanzania, Beard and others (2014) found only two staff general surgeons providing care in the region with a population of more than 1.1 million people (table 9.3).
-At Bagamoyo and Mkuranga District Hospitals, nearly all hernia repairs in 2012 were done by nonphysician clinicians (NPCs).
-Mafia District Hospital, located on a remote island off the coast of southern Tanzania, has no surgical specialist on staff; surgeons performing hernia repairs at this hospital during the study period were flown in by the nonprofit organization African Medical and Research Foundation.
+In their analysis of surgical care provided at the hospitals in Pwani, Tanzania, Beard and colleagues found only two staff general surgeons providing care in the region with a population over 1.1 million people (table 14.3).
+At Bagamoyo and Mkuranga District Hospitals, nearly all hernia repairs were done in 2012 by nonphysician clinicians (NPCs).
+At Mafia DCP3 chapters are in draft form.
+This paper is distributed for purposes of comment and discussion only.
+It may not be reproduced without permission from the author.
+Copies of draft chapters are available from the author or at www.dcp-3.org.

+District Hospital, located on a remote island off the coast of Southern Tanzania, there is no surgical specialist on staff; surgeons performing hernia repairs at this hospital during the study period were flown in by the nonprofit organization, African Medical and Research Foundation (AMREF).
 In Kibaha, the presence of a general surgeon did not increase surgical output in the district in 2012.

 NPCs and nonsurgeon physicians clearly play a key role in the delivery of surgical care for inguinal hernia in Tanzania.
-Reports from other countries in Africa, including Malawi, Mozambique, and Niger, indicate a similar function for NPCs in the provision of surgical care (Kruk and others 2010; Sani and others 2009; Wilhelm and others 2011).
-Several studies document the safety of task-shifting of emergency obstetric procedures to nonphysicians in Ethiopia, Mozambique, and Tanzania (Gessessew and others 2011; McCord and others 2009; Pereira and others 1996).
+Reports from other countries in Sub-Saharan Africa, including Mozambique, Malawi, and Niger indicate a similar function of nonsurgeons in the provision of surgical care (Kruk and others 2010; Sani and others 2009; Wilhelm and others 2011).
+Several studies have documented the safety of task-shifting of emergency obstetric procedures to nonphysicians in Mozambique, Tanzania, and Ethiopia (McCord and others 2009; Gessessew and others 2011; Pereira 1996).

-Studies on outcomes after general surgical procedures performed by nonsurgeons, specifically hernia, are notably lacking in the literature.
-Wilhelm and others (2011) found similar outcomes after repair of strangulated inguinal hernia with bowel resection performed by surgeons and clinical officers at Zomba Central Hospital, a large teaching center in Malawi.
-Although promising, these results may not be generalizable to other LMICs.
+Studies on outcomes after general surgical procedures performed by non-surgeons, specifically hernia, are notably lacking from the literature.
+In 2011, Wilhelm and colleagues found similar outcomes after repair of strangulated inguinal hernia with bowel resection performed by surgeons and clinical officers (COs) at Zomba Central Hospital, a large teaching center in Malawi (Wilhelm and others 2011).
+While promising, these results may not be generalizable to other LMICs.
 At Zomba Central Hospital, clinical officers were often directly proctored by fully qualified surgeons, which may explain the good results.
-In other Sub-Saharan African countries, NPCs and nonsurgeon physicians often operate independently with no oversight from a surgical specialist.
-Although one retrospective study showed similar outcomes after major surgery performed by NPCs and physicians in
+In Tanzania, NPCs and nonsurgeon physicians often operate independently with no oversight from a surgical specialist.
+More studies on outcomes after nonobstetric general surgical procedures performed by NPCs are urgently needed to guide policy and program planning.